zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 ### Handling invalid identifiers

+Aliasing elements that have special characters in their name.

+Certain characters are not allowed as part of the identifiers used in XRM.
+Aliasing is used to handle these cases, when `referenceables`, `classes`, `properties` or `datatypes` have special characters in their name that make them invalid identifiers in XRM.
+To resolve this, add quotes around the name and prepend it with a valid alias for referencing the element inside XRM.

-Naming rules for the identifiers are strict and certain characters are not allowed as part of the identifier.
-Therefore it's possible to define an additional string value next to the identifier of `referenceables`, `classes`, `properties` and `datatypes`.
-The identifier is always used for references inside the mapping model, but the generator will use the string value instead of the identifier.
+The alias identifier is used for references inside the XRM mapping.
+The generated output on the other hand contains the quoted string value instead of the alias.

 ```
 vocabulary ric {
 	prefix "ric" "http://www.ica.org/standards/RiC/ontology#"

 	properties
-		title
 		characteristicPhysical "characteristic-Physical"
 }
 ```

+In this example the property `characteristic-Physical` is aliased and will be referenced using the identifier `characteristicPhysical` instead.

 ### Escaping keywords